Skin Cancer Checks

 Skin check doctors

-Our doctors at Carina Medical & Specialist Centre provide high quality and personalised skin cancer services including early detection, prevention and management of skin cancers.
-We are located in the Carina and service the South Brisbane suburbs.
+The doctors who work from The Carina Medical & Specialist Centre provide high quality and personalised skin cancer services including skin cancer checks, early detection, prevention and management of skin cancers.
+They are located in Carina and service the South Brisbane suburbs and surrounding greater Brisbane area.

 Your skin cancer doctor will assess your skin for suspicious lesions with the use of a dermascope which enables the doctor to check your suspicious moles at a microscopic level.
 At this level your doctor can see the images with high resolution details that may not be obvious with a naked eye and the pictures can be photographed and saved for future monitoring and comparison.